"Where there is an observatory and a telescope, we expect that any eyes will see new worlds at once."

 Imagine your team has been assigned the task of writing a purchase order for a set of new eyepieces to be used for one of Cuesta College's telescopes, to obtain a given magnifying power.

 Look through a commercial telescope catalog and note that it typically does not specify the magnifying powers of eyepieces.
-Thus describe in general how to calculate the eyepiece focal lengths to be purchased for a telescope with a given primary focal length in order to obtain any required magnifying power (e.g., MP = 20× or 50×, etc.)--not just "divide the MP," but exactly how, step-by-step, to accomplish this for any telescope and magnifying power requirement in general.
+Thus given a magnifying power requirement (e.g., MP = 20× or 50×, etc.), describe how to calculate the eyepiece focal length to be purchased for a telescope with a given primary focal length--not just "divide the MP," but exactly how, step-by-step, to accomplish this for any telescope and magnifying power requirement in general.
 You might include a table and sketches--the goal is to be precise and detailed enough that someone else could follow your procedure(*).

 5. Formulate a Question, Pursue Evidence, and Justify Your Conclusion